The Cries of the Oppressed

 Then said I, Here am I; send me.

 Listen, my friend, do you hear the cries of the oppressed?
 Every day men, women, and children around the world cry out in despair for relief from oppression.
-They cry out for relief from drugs, alcohol, pornography, and other evils that hold them or loved ones in bondage.
+They cry out for relief from drugs, booze, pornography, and other evils that hold them or loved ones in bondage.
 Listen, my friend, do you hear the cries of the oppressed?
 They cry out for relief from cruel spouses or cruel parents, relief from discrimination, relief from harsh employers, relief from repressive governments, and other oppression.

 The cries of the oppressed touch the heart of God because oppression degrades us.
 And God wants us to be free from the sin that crushes our spirits and keeps us from living a life of liberty.
 God is the champion of the oppressed.
 God wants to deliver us from evil so that we can enjoy social, political, personal, and religious liberty.